WordPress/gutenberg/packages/block-editor/README.md

 <a name="PluginPreview" href="#PluginPreview">#</a> **PluginPreview**

-Component used by a plugin to define the contents of a "custom preview".
-The children of this component will be displayed in the main editor screen when this "custom preview" is chosen from the preview menu.
+Component used to define a custom preview menu item and optional content.

+The children of this component will be displayed in the main area of the block editor, instead of the `VisualEditor` component.

+The `title` and `icon` are used to populate the Preview menu item.

 _Parameters_

 -   _props_ `Object`: Component properties.
--   _props.previewId_ `string`: The internal name of this custom preview.
-Must match the `previewId` given to `PluginPreviewMenuItem`.
--   _props.children_ `WPElement`: Children to be rendered.

-<a name="PluginPreviewMenuItem" href="#PluginPreviewMenuItem">#</a> **PluginPreviewMenuItem**

-Component used by a plugin to define the contents of a menu item that selects a "custom preview".
-The children of this component will be displayed inside the preview menu.
-Typically a single string is good enough.

-_Parameters_

--   _props_ `Object`: Component properties.
--   _props.children_ `WPElement`: Children to be rendered.
+-   _props.children_ `WPElement`: Preview content.
 -   _props.icon_ `WPIcon`: Menu item icon to be rendered.
+-   _props.name_ `string`: A unique name of the custom preview.
--   _props.onClick_ `Function`: Menu item click handler, e.g. for previews that do not register slot fills.
+-   _props.onClick_ `Function`: Menu item click handler, e.g. for previews that provide no content (`children`).
--   _props.previewId_ `string`: The internal name of this custom preview.
-Must match the _previewId_ given to `PluginPreview`.
+-   _props.title_ `string`: Menu item title.

 <a name="PreserveScrollInReorder" href="#PreserveScrollInReorder">#</a> **PreserveScrollInReorder**